jameel-institute/daedalus/README.md

 Users can select infection parameters from among seven epidemics caused by directly-transmitted viral respiratory pathogens, which are stored in the stand-alone helper package `daedalus.data`.
-These can be called as `daedalus.data::infection_data`, with epidemic identifiers are stored as `daedalus.data::epidemic_names`.
+These can be called as `daedalus.data::infection_data`, while epidemic identifiers are stored as `daedalus.data::epidemic_names`.

 Users can override default country contact data and epidemic-specific infection arguments by passing custom classes to `daedalus()`; see the